 How To Start A Homestead House Sitting Service

-If you believe that a homestead housesitting service is something you would be great at, then the possibilities are endless with senior homesteaders, and all you need is a strong resume and contract.
+If you believe that a homestead housesitting service is something you would be great at, then the possibilities are endless with seniors.

 If you you’re not afraid of cats and dogs, then consider house sitting to care for pets, plants, lawn and general upkeep.